Zizzamia/perfume.js/README.md

 ### React
 In combination with the React framework, we can start configuring Perfume to collect the initial performance metrics (eg. FCP, FID).

-In a large application use the `perfume.start()` combine with `perfume.endPaint()` to monitor the time it will take a component from the initialization to the next Paint events.
-Use it to annotate a distinct coding flow like loading api data and measuring the time the components needs to paint the backend data and the component be fully interactive.
+Use `perfume.start()` and `perfume.endPaint()` to track the component lifecycle with APIs calls to measure how long it takes to paint the component.

 ```javascript
 import React from 'react';